dartmouth-cs52-16x/16X-git-map/README.md

 ```

 ##### Grab a commit from another branch
 Sometimes you commit to the wrong branch.
-Figure out the commit ID of the commit you want to grab.
+Figure out the commit ID of the commit
+you want to grab.
 ```
 git cherry-pick <COMMIT ID>
 ```

-### Basic guidelines
+#### Basic guidelines
-- Try to use "git rebase" commands when possible rather than "git merge", so we can have a cleaner and more linear Git commit history (that said, merge commits do have their place).
+- Try to use "git rebase" commands when possible rather than "git merge", so we
+can have a cleaner and more linear Git commit history (that said, merge commits do have their place).
-- Use local branches to do most of your more involved work (this also lets you quickly switch between different features, or pause work on a feature to work on a bug fix).
+- Use local branches to do most of your more involved work (this also lets you
+  quickly switch between different features, or pause work on a feature to work on a bug fix).
-- The general idea is to try to resolve conflicts locally (by pulling in changes from the shared repo before pushing), so merging into master (either manually or by Github pull request merge should be simple and automatic)
+- The general idea is to try to resolve conflicts locally (by pulling in changes
+  from the shared repo before pushing), so merging into master (either manually
+    or by Github pull request merge should be simple and automatic)

-### Pro-tips
+#### Some more Pro-tips
-- If you are doing a complex rebase merge fix, if you squash your commits first (see earlier notes about rebase interactive), you can do your manual merge fixes in fewer, as there are fewer commits to have to edit.
-Otherwise you may be opening your text editor a lot.
+- If you are doing a complex rebase merge fix, if you squash your commits first
+(see earlier notes about rebase interactive), you can do your manual merge fixes
+in fewer, as there are fewer commits to have to edit.
+Otherwise you may be opening
+your text editor a lot.
 - A nice way to visualize your Git branches locally is by using GitX (http://rowanj.github.io/gitx/).

+#### Git Bash Scripts
--Add the following to your .bash_profile to see your current branch and status within the command line prompt:
+-Add the following to your .bash_profile to see your current branch and status
+within the command line prompt:

 ```
 # Prompt to add branch and status to the command line